-See displays on Stephen Hawking’s working life and Manchester’s place in the history and future of the BBC.
+See a display on Manchester’s place in the history and future of the BBC.
 Major exhibitions will feature breathtaking photographs of the Brazilian rainforest and the mysterious relationship humans have with music.
 Don’t miss the return of Manchester Science Festival and the revamps of some of your favourite galleries.

 Here’s just some of what we’ve got coming up:

 On now until 27 March 2022, Special Exhibitions Gallery

 The Cancer Revolution: Science, innovation and hope exhibition was created by the Science Museum Group, with support from expert partner Cancer Research UK.
 The world-first free exhibition explores the revolution in science that is transforming cancer care—uncovering the past, present and future of how cancer is prevented, detected and treated.

 Through seldom and never-before seen objects and stories, cutting edge treatment and research, reflection, new artist commissions and installations, film, photography, interactive exhibits and a breadth of personal stories, the exhibition presents the stories of people affected by cancer, together with those who study and treat it.

 From busting myths about the causes of cancer, to revealing it even affected dinosaurs millions of years ago, and how everything from virtual reality to 3D printing, early detection technologies and immunotherapies are advancing cancer care today, it shows just how far we have come.

 Celebrating 100 years of the BBC in Manchester